What is Open-IBD?

 The following exclusion criteria apply:

-• Potential participants should not be currently receiving treatment with oral corticosteroids or an advanced therapy (biologic, JAKi or S1P receptor modulator) if commenced as treatment for suspected IBD.
+• Potential participants should not be currently receiving treatment with oral or rectal corticosteroids, 5-aminosalicylates, or advanced therapies (biologics, JAKi or S1P receptor modulator) if commenced as treatment for suspected IBD.

 - Receipt of corticosteroids or an advanced therapy at the time of enrolment, for an indication other than inflammatory bowel disease, including psoriasis, uveitis, axial spondyloarthritis, autoimmune liver disease or microscopic colitis is not an exclusion.

-• Participants who have already undergone diagnostic lower GI endoscopy will be excluded unless a further endoscopic procedure is planned/likely where treatment-naïve biopsies could be collected or the disease is beyond the reach of diagnostic endoscopy.
+• Participants who have already undergone diagnostic lower GI endoscopy will be excluded unless a further endoscopic procedure is planned/likely where treatment-naïve biopsies could be collected, or if the suspected disease is beyond the reach of diagnostic ileocolonoscopy.

-- The exception are patients who are recruited as inpatients with acute severe colitis (ASC) and have already undergone a colonoscopy or flexible sigmoidoscopy.
+- The exception are patients who are recruited as inpatients, as outlined above, and have already undergone a colonoscopy or flexible sigmoidoscopy.
 These patients may be enrolled provided they meet the remainder of the eligibility criteria irrespective of whether a lower gastrointestinal endoscopy has been performed or not.

 • Presence of a stoma.